dnabeast/BladeImageCrop/README.md

 The original image isn't where you told it.
 It should be looking in the public path.
 If you've done something weird to your public path this is a good place to start looking.
 In your local environment you can check the img's output image path to see the full path that it's looking for the image.

+**Server failures?
+500 errors?**

+When loading a page of many images or some big images the php service can get overwhelmed.
+BladeImageCrop does the image processing asynchronously so perhaps try setting up your queue drivers.

 ### Testing